 Phishing emails advising people on how to buy treatments for the virus, protective equipment, and testing kits are on the rise.

 These emails are being sent to unwary individuals asking them to click on the link or attachment that subsequently leads them to a fake website that possibly collects sensitive data or asks for Bitcoin payment for the fake goods.

-With the intangible nature of cryptocurrencies, human error or password amnesia can result in total loss of your crypto fortune.
+With the intangible nature of cryptocurrencies, human error or password amnesia can result in the total loss of your crypto fortune.

-What’s more, high profile investors risk being exposed to direct physical security dangers like kidnapping, ransom, and extortion.
+What’s more, high-profile investors risk being exposed to direct physical security dangers like kidnapping, ransom, and extortion.

 Crypto investment scams are all over, with fraudsters impersonating crypto dealers and crypto exchanges, and promising large profits to investors who buy cryptocurrencies such as Bitcoin, which is the most dominant on the market.